Look, any kind of self-improvement is an uphill battle.

 I made my own home gym.
 Luckily I had the space and some idea of what I needed.

 Once I had some equipment set up, my consistency went through the roof.
-I would find myself working out just because my equipment was a stones throw away.
+I would find myself training just because my equipment was a stones throw away.

 This story illustrates my point: make healthy habits convenient.